madpink/couchdb4livecode/README.md

 The couch.delete function deletes a document or database, or a config key.
 Note: the database is really deleted, however the document can still be retrieved if the id and rev are known.

-      couch.adduser(pURL,pUsername,pPassword,pRoles)
-The couch.adduser function inserts a new record into the "_users" database. pUsername - Username of the person signing up. pPassword - Password for the account pRoles (optional) - roles to assign to the user
-Note:  only an admin can create a user

 pFunk - (always required) Couch function being called, without the leading underscore, for example "all_docs"
 		a list is included below of functions that have been tested there are four categories of functions:  system, database, document, design document